 As stated above, modulus refers to the stiffness of the graphite, not the amount of material used or the number of graphite fibers incorporated into the sheets.
 Buying a rod based solely on the modulus rating is a mistake because other factors must be considered.
 For instance, you don't want the stiffest rod for light line techniques or cranking.
 In addition, other qualities must be incorporated in the graphite itself and the rod must be designed correctly to ensure the best performance and durability of the rod.
 The other components that go into a quality rod can also add significantly to the cost.

-Most of the guides you will find on rods today feature a metal frame and a ceramic or titanium ring that the line glides on.
-This ring can vary greatly in price, and one single guide on a spinning rod can cost in excess of $50 or as little as a couple of bucks.
+Most of the guides you will find on rods today feature a metal frame and a ceramic or titanium ring that the line passes through.
+This ring can vary greatly in price, and one single guide can cost in excess of $50 or as little as a couple of bucks.
 Silicon carbide (SiC), Alconite, Hardloy, Hailoy, Titanium, etc. all offer a super smooth surface for less friction on the line during the cast and the retrieve.
 Less friction means longer casts and less heat, and heat kills when it comes to fishing lines.